-\textbf{Training methods excel at small datasets.} On CIFAR-10/100, we find that training-time regularizations (the second group in \cref{tab:main_results}) can provide better OOD detection capability than post-hoc methods.
+\textbf{Training methods excel at small data sets.} On CIFAR-10/100, we find that training-time regularizations (the second group in \Cref{tab:main_results}) can provide better OOD detection capability than post-hoc methods.
 In particular, RotPred \cite{rotpred} and LogitNorm \cite{wei2022mitigating} stand out as two powerful training methods (without using outlier data).
 On CIFAR-10, they both lead to $\sim$2\% and $\sim$3\% increase in near- and far-OOD AUROC, respectively, compared to the best-performing post-processors.
 Meanwhile, however, training methods in general do not outperform post-hoc ones on ImageNet-200/1K.
-This might be due to that more sophisticated training dynamics require larger models or longer training, and the exact reason needs further investigation in future works.
+This might be due to that more sophisticated training dynamics require larger models or longer training.

-\textbf{Post-hoc methods are more effective for large-scale settings.} This is particularly true on ImageNet-1K, where applying post-processors to a model pre-trained with the standard cross-entropy loss are the top-performing solutions for both near- and far-OOD detection, according to \cref{tab:main_results}.
+\textbf{Post-hoc methods are more effective for large-scale settings.} This is particularly true on ImageNet-1K, where applying post-processors to a model pre-trained with the standard cross-entropy loss are the top-performing solutions for both near- and far-OOD detection, according to \Cref{tab:main_results}.

-\textbf{Outlier data helps in certain cases.} Compared with methods that do not have such consideration, incorporating OOD training data (the last group in \cref{tab:main_results}) is helpful mainly when the test OOD samples are similar to the training ones.
-For instance, OE \cite{oe18nips} yields the highest near-OOD AUROC on CIFAR-100 because the used OOD training set (TIN-597; see \cref{sec:benchmark_breakdown} for details) is similar to one of the near-OOD test sets (TIN).
+\textbf{Outlier data helps in certain cases.} Compared with methods that do not have such consideration, incorporating OOD training data (the last group in \Cref{tab:main_results}) is helpful mainly when the test OOD samples are similar to the training ones.
+For instance, OE \cite{oe18nips} yields the highest near-OOD AUROC on CIFAR-100 because the used OOD training set (TIN-597; see \Cref{sec:benchmark_breakdown} for details) is similar to one of the near-OOD test sets (TIN).
 In contrast, it does not seem to be beneficial for detecting far-OOD samples (which are quite different from TIN images) and actually underperforms several other methods which do not use the outlier data.
 An interesting future direction would be to study whether outliers that are less close to the actual test OOD distribution can still contribute and benefit the detector.
 Such investigation is particularly meaningful in fine-grained applications \cite{mixoe23wacv} or data-scarce scenarios.

-\textbf{ID accuracy can be affected a little.} Lastly, as shown in \cref{tab:main_results}, most training methods incur slight drop (within 1\%) in ID classification accuracy compared to the standard cross-entropy training.
+\textbf{ID accuracy can be affected a little.} Lastly, as shown in \Cref{tab:main_results}, most training methods incur slight drop (within 1\%) in ID classification accuracy compared to the standard cross-entropy training.
 For some methods the drop could be large, and it is important for future works to monitor ID accuracy to maintain utility while improving OOD detection capability.